Checklist Before Hiring A Software Development Company In India

 Ignoring communication structure

-Many founders focus on pricing and technology but overlook how communication will actually work during the project, Without a clear structure for updates, reporting, and issue escalation, small problems can quickly turn into major delays, A well-defined communication process keeps both the startup and development team aligned throughout the project.
+Many founders focus on pricing and technology but overlook how communication will actually work during the project.
+Without a clear structure for updates, reporting, and issue escalation, small problems can quickly turn into major delays, especially when the team also handles releases, environments, and incident response.
+A well-defined communication process keeps both the startup and development team aligned throughout the project.

 In many outsourcing projects, communication breaks before the code quality does.